 Aero road helmets have historically been an exercise in compromise: you could have a speedy shape, good ventilation, low weight, or sleek aesthetics but not all four.
-Giro finally breaks that paradigm with the Synthe, which doesn’t look like many other aero helmets.
+Giro broke that paradigm with the Synthe.

-It’s also got great ventilation at all speeds thanks to a surprisingly open architecture with lots of forward-facing ports,some deep internal channels, big vents and clean, unobstructed paths for air to flow make the Synthe very well ventilated at both high and low speeds.
-Plus it’s light – seriously light at just 209g for a size small.
+It’s got great ventilation at all speeds thanks to a surprisingly open architecture with lots of forward-facing ports, some deep internal channels, big vents, and clean, unobstructed paths.
+Plus it’s light — seriously light at just 209g for a size small.